 1.8.
 Nominate Members of the Research Board as representatives of coordinating and decision-making bodies in WMO to support the effective exchange of ideas and views, and ensure responses and actions as needed.

-1.9 Design and plan a research day, in coordination with the SAP, [Germany] to be held as part of every WMO Congress.
+1.9 Design and plan a research day, in coordination with the SAP, to be held as part of every WMO Congress.

 2. Sponsored and Co-Sponsored Research Programmes:

 2.1.
 Appraise technical support and infrastructure needs at frequent intervals to ensure effective and efficient implementation.

 2.2 Report to Congress and the Executive Council on progress and outcomes from the Research Programmes.
-[Germany and United Kingdom]

-2.3 Provide guidance and recommendations consistent with WMO strategic priorities and decisions of Congress and the Executive Council for the development of Strategic and Implementation Plans and milestone activities.
-[Germany and United Kingdom]
+2.3 Provide guidance and recommendations to research activities [Germany] consistent with WMO strategic priorities and decisions of Congress and the Executive Council for the development of Strategic and Implementation Plans and milestone activities.

 2.4 Make recommendations to Congress and the Executive Council on the Strategic and Implementation Plans.
-[Germany.
-United Kingdom proposed deleting this provision]

 2.5.
 Consult on, endorse and recommend scientific steering committee leadership as defined in sponsorship and co-sponsorship agreements.